 - X8 lets whichever character is on the bench regenerate health, but only up to whatever portion of lost health is shown in red.
 If you don't switch out while part of your health is red, the red marks will deplete over time.
 If you switch back to a character while they still have red marks on their health, the red marks will immediately disappear.
 One of X's body upgrades converts all the damage he takes to red, so that he can regenerate it all if you switch him out.

-- The game had what was either by design or a good bad bug: Since the air meter was shared with the Life Meter, you could heal completely by simply finding water over Mario's head and Swimming It Off.
-This was removed in Sunshine and Galaxy.
+- Super Mario 64 had what was either by design or a good bad bug: Since the air meter was shared with the Life Meter, you could heal completely by simply finding water over Mario's head and Swimming It Off (except for the chilly water in Snowman's Land).
+This was removed in Super Mario Sunshine and Super Mario Galaxy (the Updated Re-release also removes this).

 Real Time Strategy

 - Command & Conquer games usually give this ability to any unit that reaches the highest veterancy level.
-Some units, like the Mammoth Tank, have it by default (though earlier games only allowed it to restore health up to half of the maximum).
+Some units, like the perennial Mammoth Tank, have it by default (though earlier games only allowed it to restore health up to half of the maximum).
+Other games allow for the player to capture "tech buildings" to give bonuses, including health regeneration for all infantry units if they take over a hospital.

 - All units in Dawn of War II automatically regenerate health over time, but quite slowly.
 Being in a base or near a relay beacon rapidly increases health recovery, while some hero wargear can increase the recovery rate of that hero at all times.
 The Apothecary Hero for the Space Marines also has a passive which speeds up the health recovery of allied units in a certain radius, and the Plague Champion's Nurgle worship has a similar effect.